renatogcruz/Data-science-for-architecture/ifc_analysis/IFC_analysis_with_IfcOpenShell/03_Basics_with_ifcopenshell_notebook/README.md

 Ifcopenshell is a library that you could use to parse and handle IFC model data.
 It works in both C++ and python.
 And for both Ifc2x3 and IFC4.
 For a collection of information on IFC please refer to the buildingSMART IFC pages.

-It might also be usefull to read up on the Ifc2x3 Implementation Guide here

-The ifcopenshell academy and pythonocc tutorials are good resources as well.

 One particular supportive tutorial for this notebook is the Using The Parsing Functionality of Ifcopenshell Interactively Tutorial.

 The topics for this notebook is: